in

 Advanced eye autofocus on Sony Camera

-The Sony System having tons of experience in EVF and therefore focusing while the sensor is reading, their auto-focusing system is just years ahead compared to the other brands.
+The Sony System, having tons of experience in EVF and therefore focusing while the sensor is reading, has an auto-focusing system that is just years ahead compared to the other brands.

-While other DSLR users were mainly using focus and recompose technics.
+While other DSLR users were mainly using focus and composition techniques.
 Sony users already had face and eye tracking.
-This technology is simply a game changer and release you from having to pull focus or having a focus puller when on a gimbal.
+This technology is simply a game changer and releases you from having to pull focus or have a focus puller when on a gimbal.

-Having done some recent photoshoots with the autofocus, I can tell you it’s not perfect, but miles away from the competition.
-You can also always use the focus recompose method when you need it.
+Having done some recent photoshoots with the autofocus, I can tell you it’s not perfect, but miles ahead of the competition.
+You can also always use the focus-recompose method when you need it.

 The Lens Selection